GaloisInc/BESSPIN-GFE/README.md

 See [flash-scripts/README](flash-scripts/README) for directions on how to write a bitstream to flash on the VCU118.
 This is optional, and allows the FPGA to be programmed from flash on power-up.

+As of the GFE 5.0 release, flash programming is not operational.
+See #141 for updates on the re-introduction of this feature.

 ### Testing ###